Kong/docs.konghq.com/app/konnect/runtime-manager/runtime-groups/declarative-config.md

 * decK v1.12.0 or later [installed](/deck/latest/installation/).
 * Optional: To test your configuration, [set up a simple runtime](/konnect/getting-started/configure-runtime).

+## Generate a Personal Access Token

+To test your connection, it is recommended that you use a personal access token (PAT).

+{% include_cached /md/personal-access-token.md %}

 ## Test your connection

 Check that you can log in to {{site.konnect_short_name}} and that decK